GabDewraj/library-api/README.md

 ## Accessing the API Server
 The API server can be accessed at http://localhost:8080.

+## Postman collection
+The postman collection for the api can be found at: ```build/postman/Library-api.postman_collection.json``` in this project.

 # Important Notes
 Allow a few moments for the server to establish a connection to the MySQL database when running Docker Compose.
 The database initialization may take a minute or two.
-This takes about 4 to 6 connection attempts after it starts up, view the logs to see the attempts and verify that connection has been established.
+The server takes about 4 to 6 connection attempts after it starts up, view the logs to see the attempts and verify that connection has been established before testing.

 # Architecture
 The architecture promotes a modular and maintainable codebase.